madgik/Galaxy_Middleware_API/README.md

-# Middleware API
+# Galaxy Middleware API

-This API is implemented in order to integrate front-end with Galaxy through a RestAPI.
+This API is implemented in order to integrate the MIP front-end with Galaxy through a RestAPI.

 ## Requirements